abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Continuous Integration and Continuous Deployment.md

    ![](media/2dgn162.png)

-### Task 5: Editing the GitHub Workflow File using Codespace
+## Task 5: Editing the GitHub Workflow File using Codespace

 In this task, you will manually trigger the GitHub Actions workflow to deploy the application using the configuration and secrets added in the previous steps.
 You will monitor the workflow run, examine the logs for each job, and validate that the deployment completes successfully.
 This step ensures your CI/CD pipeline is correctly configured and functional.

 1. From the GitHub browser tab, follow the steps given below and click on **Create codespace on main (3)**.

-   - click on **Code (1)**,
+   - Click on **Code (1)**,
    - Select the **Codespace (2)** tab.

       ![](media/ex2-kc-codespace.png)